CALL FOR NOMINATIONS

 The Oskar Halecki Polish and East-Central European History Award

-Polish Institute of Arts and Sciences in America
+Polish Institute of Arts and Sciences of America

 Deadline: November 15, 2020

 Named for an eminent historian and founding member of the Polish Institute of Arts and Sciences of America, the Oskar Halecki Award recognizes a scholar in the field of Polish and East-Central European history who has written a book of particular value and significance dealing with the Polish experience or including the Polish experience within a larger East-Central European context.
 In past instances, the Halecki Award has also recognized a scholar’s outstanding body of published work.
 The book or body of work should represent exemplary historical research and writing.